michelesr/thesis/src/e2e.md

     element.all(by.repeater(repeater)).get(index);

-Repeater is another of the feature of the AngularJS framework.
-In particular, the `ng-repeat` permits to generate DOM elements using an html template and an array of objects @ng-repeat.
-In Gasista Felice the list of products is generated using the `ng-repeat` with `product in order.pm.products` as repeater, so the same repeater can be used to retrieve the products in Protractor.
-In the code above the second product is retrieved from the product list and the increment and decrement buttons are retrieved using its css class.
+Repeater is another of the features of the AngularJS framework.
+In particular, the `ng-repeat` directive permits to generate DOM elements using an html template and an array of objects @ng-repeat.
+In Gasista Felice the list of products is generated using the `ng-repeat` directive with `product in order.pm.products` as repeater, so the same repeater can be used to retrieve the products in Protractor.
+In the code above the second product is retrieved from the list and the increment and decrement buttons are retrieved using its css class.
 Even if there are more buttons (a pair for every product) that share the same class, the right pair is retrieved because the `$$()` is called as method of the `item` object.
-The button are clicked multiple times using loops.
+The buttons are clicked multiple times using `for` loops.

-Product quantity and price using model selector and binding selector, respectively, and again, the methods are called from the `item` object to exclude other products.
+Product quantity and price are retrieved using model selector and binding selector, respectively, and again, the methods are called from the `item` object to exclude other products.
 A particular attention have to be paid at this
 instruction:

       expect(item.element(by.binding('product.quantity'))
         .getText())
           .toBe('€ 250,00');

-The `product.quantity` binding is used.
-The relation between the used binding and the total price of the product has to be researched from its DOM element
+The `product.quantity` binding is used in order to retrieve the total price for the product.
+The relation between the used binding and the total price of the product has to be researched in its DOM element definition:
-definition:

     <td data-title="total" class="tdprod" >
       {{product.quantity*product.price | currency:"€"}}